Raise the Standard

 The failings in mental health hospitals have gone on too long.

-Following the launch of our campaign earlier this year, we’ve already seen the government launch an investigation into mental health hospitals.
+Following the launch of our campaign last year, we’ve already seen the UK government launch an investigation into mental health hospitals.
 But they need to go further.
 Here’s what they must do next:

-- Deliver a reformed Mental Health Act before the next election.
+- Deliver a reformed Mental Health Act.
 One that will strengthen people’s rights, choice, and control while they're in hospital.

 - Invest in staff and buildings.
 So that care is safe, respectful, and delivered in the right environment.